pbeukema/LabHacks/readme.md

 * See these [Ten simple rules for structuring papers](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619
 ), written by [Konrad Kording](http://koerding.com/) and Brett Mensh.

+* Also, have a look at [this](http://andrewgelman.com/2009/07/30/advice_on_writi/) more general advice for writing papers by Andrew Gelman.

 * Publish your paper to one of the [arXivs](http://www.biorxiv.org/submit-a-manuscript).
 If your PI doesn't support that, convince them.

 * If you are frustrated with writing, read [this](http://lithub.com/how-academics-survive-the-writing-grind-some-anecdotal-advice/)